Reading Time Calculator

 A reading time calculator estimates how long it takes to read a piece of text based on word count and reading speed.
 Content creators, bloggers, teachers, and public speakers use this metric daily to calibrate the length and pacing of their work.
 If you have ever seen "5 min read" at the top of a Medium article, that number comes from a reading time calculator just like this one.

 Our free tool goes beyond a simple estimate.
 It calculates reading time at three different speeds (slow, average, and fast), provides a separate speaking time estimate with five pacing options, and shows benchmarks for common content types from tweets to eBook chapters.
-You can paste your full text or simply enter a word count — results update in real time without any page reloads.
+You can paste your text directly or use our Word Counter tool to get your exact word count first, then enter that count here — results update in real time without any page reloads.

 How Reading Time Is Calculated

 The formula is straightforward: divide the total number of words by the reader's speed in words per minute (wpm).
-An average adult reads at approximately 275 wpm silently, though this varies significantly depending on the complexity of the material, the reader's familiarity with the topic, and whether the content includes data-heavy tables or simple prose.
+An average adult reads at approximately 238 wpm silently (Brysbaert et al., 2019), though this varies significantly depending on the complexity of the material, the reader's familiarity with the topic, and whether the content includes data-heavy tables or simple prose.

 Average Reading Speeds by Context